 Another thing to bear in mind is the difference or potential differences between the contract itself and the working practices.

-While the contractual terms outline the agreement, the working practices reflect the reality of the engagement – in other words, how the service is delivered day in day out.
+While the contractual terms outline the agreement, the working practices reflect the reality of the engagement – in other words, how the service is delivered on a daily basis.

-To ensure IR35 compliance and to enable contractors to demonstrate outside IR35 status to clients and, if approached, HMRC, it’s crucial that the contract mirrors their working practices.
+To ensure IR35 compliance and enable contractors to demonstrate outside IR35 status to clients and, if approached, HMRC, it’s crucial that the contract terms mirror their working practices.

 Not having a contract in place with a client isn’t an excuse, nor will it serve as a workaround for IR35.